janraasch/hugo-bearblog/README.md

 This theme now includes a dark color scheme to support dark mode 🦉 ⬛️!

+## Screenshots

+⬜️ [Light][light-screenshot]

+⬛️ [Dark][dark-screenshot]

+If the user's browser is running »dark mode«, the dark color scheme will be used automatically.
+The default is the light/white color scheme.
+Check out [`style.html`](https://github.com/janraasch/hugo-bearblog/blob/master/layouts/partials/style.html) for the implementation.

 ## Demo

 For a current & working demo of this theme, please check out https://janraasch.github.io/hugo-bearblog/ 🎯.